So you’re planning to visit Puerto Rico and don’t want to miss out on all the best things to do in Puerto Rico?

 👉 Need Helping Deciding Where to Stay?
 Check out my guide to the best places to stay in Puerto Rico.
 I break down all the best areas, cities, and neighborhoods to stay in, with hotel recommendations for each.

 Kayak on a beautiful island with shallow waters

 📍 Map It: W4VG+3PP, Guánica 00653 | Phone: (787) 821-4941 | Hours: 9 am – 5 pm Tues-Sat, Closed Mondays

 Gilligan’s Island is one of those paradises you see in travel magazines and one of the best things to do in Puerto Rico.
 Also known as Cayo Aurora, this beautiful island is located to the south of Guánica and you can reach it kayaking or by taking a private water taxi for $10.
 Gilligan’s island offers shallow clear waters where you can snorkel and see colorful fish.

 Cueva del Indio

 Cueva del Indio in Arecibo offers both a beautiful view of the beach and a historical gallery right by the sea.
-Any history buff will enjoy the cave’s petroglyphs that Tainos left behind hundreds of years ago along.
+History lovers will enjoy the Taino petroglyphs carved on the walls of the cave hundreds of years ago along.
 Getting down to the cave can be a little tricky so wear shoes with a grip.

 👉 Local Tip: There are multiple sites with petroglyphs from Taino in Puerto Rico.
 Book this exclusive private tour of the Taino Route to see three of them on a day trip!
 This tour includes three things to do in Puerto Rico: Cueva del Indio, Caguana Indigenous Ceremonial Site and Cueva Ventana.